michellemounde/monokai-rain/README.md

 ### Method 2
 1. In VS Code, open the Extensions view (Ctrl + Shift + X for Windows & Linux) or (⇧ ⌘ X for Mac)
 2. In the search box, search for "Monokai Rain"
-3. Click "Install" and choose "Monokai Rain" from the Command Palette
+3. Click "Install" and from the Command Palette choose:
+     1. "Monokai Rain" - for light mode
+     2. "Monokai Storm" - for dark mode

 ## Editor Settings in Preview Screenshot